hanseltime/yarn-cfn-resource-template/README.md

 **Important** Currently, this supports Unix.
 Shell scripts would need have a windows .bat file equivalent.

-This project serves as a productionaized temlate to the [cfn cli typescript repo plugin](https://github.com/aws-cloudformation/cloudformation-cli-typescript-plugin).
+This project serves as a productionaized template to the [cfn cli typescript repo plugin](https://github.com/aws-cloudformation/cloudformation-cli-typescript-plugin).

 # Necessary Changes on cloning (Delete after changing)